Monday, June 24, 2013

 So what does it smell like?
 It was a fruity floral feminine perfume.
 The fruits are sharp and citrusy, the flowers languid and poetic, fragile white hyacinths and narcissus and spicy carnations.

-• Middle notes: carnation, narcissus and white hyacinth
+• Top notes: neroli, lemon, orange, bergamot, narcissus and white hyacinth

-• Base notes: oakmoss, sandalwood, vetiver, and amber
+• Base notes: musk, heliotrope, oakmoss, sandalwood, vetiver, and ambergris

 The New Yorker, 1956: